Are You This 'Good Looking Waiter' From Central New York?

 Are You This ‘Good Looking Waiter’ From Central New York?

 Tis the season of love.
-One Central New Yorker may have found love at first site with a Central New York waiter.
+One Central New Yorker may have found love at first sight with a Central New York waiter.

 On CraigsList's Missed Connections, someone posted about a waiter they had at the Applebee's of Herkimer on Sunday February 3rd: